roryprimrose/ModelBuilder/design.md

 ### Resolved

-- **12.1 — No reflection retained.** vNext is a pure source generator.
+- **12.1 — No reflection retained.** v9 is a pure source generator.
 There is no hybrid engine and no runtime reflection fallback. `dynamic`/runtime-only types are no longer supported.
   Consumers needing the reflection design stay on the v8 line.
 (See §1 non-goals, §10.)
 - **12.2 — Discovery.** `Model.Create<T>()` is the root of the type tree, found via call-site